Four Lessons to Be Learned from Naomi Osaka’s 2021 French Open Experience

 1. Who is the intended audience?

 The second deleted video was from Marshawn Lynch at the 2015 Super Bowl media day.
-During the interview, Marshawn Lynch repeatedly told the press “I’m just here so that I won’t get fined.”
+During the interview, Marshawn Lynch repeatedly told the press, “I’m just here so that I won’t get fined.”
 Osaka only posted an excerpt from the video, but the full video from the media day is worth watching.

-If the goal of the two video posts was to gain sympathy from mental health advocates and fans who support her, then job well done by Osaka.
+If the goal of the two video posts was to gain sympathy from mental health advocates and fans who support her, then a job well done by Osaka.
 Who isn’t sympathetic to a young girl being interviewed by a reporter?
 Also, it is well known that Lynch does not like doing interviews.

 Lesson to be Learned